iosphere/elm-logger/README.md

 This package requires native modules.
 For this reason it is currently not available as a community package.

-In order to use in your app you should:
+In order to use it in your app you should:

 * Copy it to your src folder or include it as a git submodule.
 * Or use a tool such as [elm-github-install](https://github.com/gdotdesign/elm-github-install)

 Please make sure to enable native-modules in your Elm app by including the following value in your `elm-package.json`: